Muhammad A. S. Abdel Haleem: Biography

-Born in Al-Idsiyya, a village in Abu Hammad in Egypt in 1930, Abdel Haleem learned the Quran by heart during his childhood.
+Born in Al-Isdiyya, a village in Abu Hammad in Egypt in 1933, Abdel Haleem learned the Quran by heart during his childhood.
 He studied at Al-Azhar University and completed his PhD at the University of Cambridge.
 He has lectured at SOAS since 1971.
 In 2004, Oxford University Press published his translation of the Quran into English.
 He has also published several other works in this field.

 Abdel Haleem was appointed an Order of the British Empire (OBE) in Elizabeth II's 2008 Birthday Honours, in recognition of his services to Arabic culture, literature, and inter-faith understanding.